-are Early intervention services designed support families whose child experiencing developmental delays for reason.
-If during the course of intervention child reaches your age appropriate developmental milestones, this is a cause for celebration!
+Early intervention services are designed to support families whose child is experiencing developmental delays for any reason.
+If during the course of intervention your child reaches age appropriate developmental milestones, this is a cause for celebration!

 If you and your service coordinator agree your child is developmentally at age level, your child will be exited from early intervention services through the IFSP process.
 Your service coordinator will help develop a transition plan to ensure that you are informed of other community resources as appropriate.